wp-plugins/landing-sites/readme.txt

 Outputs a link to the referring search engine

 `ls_related()`
 Outputs the list of related posts.
-This can be customized by passing variables to it. ls_related(limit, lenght, 'before title', 'after title', 'before post', 'after post' show password protected posts, show post excerpts).
+This can be customized by passing variables to it. ls_related('limit', 'length', 'before title', 'after title', 'before post', 'after post', 'show password protected posts', 'show post excerpts').

+`ls_search_engines()`
+Outputs links to other search engines results.
+This can be customized by passing variables to it. ls_search_engines('before_title', 'after_title').

 In the code example in the FAQ, it outputs 5 related posts, 10 words per excerpt (if excerpts are enabled), list item start before title, list item close after post title, no content before and after posts, doesn't show password protected posts and doesn't show excerpts.